e-mergo/mx-emergo-actions-dropdown-menu/README.md

 -   **Action** This type defines a single actionable menu item.
 -   **Data source** This type defines multiple actionable menu items based on objects from a data source.
 -   **Enumeration** This type defines multiple actionable menu items based on values in an enumeration.
-When clicking a menu item, the enumeration attribute is changed to the selected value and the configured onClick event is executed thereafter.
-Enumeration values cannot be used in expressions for captions, visibility or class names.
+When clicking a menu item, the enumeration attribute is changed to the selected value and the configured onClick event is executed afterwards.
+Enumeration values cannot be used in expressions for captions, subtitles, visibility or class names.
 All menu items get the 'enum-item__{Value}' class.
 The selected menu item gets the 'enum-item-selected' class.
+Use _Hide selected option_ to remove the selected menu item from the menu.
 -   **Divider** This type defines a dividing line with an optional caption.
 -   **Submenu** This type indicates the start of a subset of menu items.
 -   **Submenu end** This type indicates the end of a submenu.